For the second year in a row, Procon has received a Project Achievement Award from CMAA National Capital Chapter for Best Building Project.

-Procon Hosts Inaugural CMAA NCC Small Business Forum, Fostering Dialogue on Growth and Strategy
+Procon Hosts Inaugural CMAA NCC Small Business Forum, Fostering Dialogue on Growth and Strategy.

 Procon Consulting was honored to host the Construction Management Association of America (CMAA) National Capital Chapter’s inaugural Small Business Forum.
 The event gathered industry leaders for a dynamic discussion on growth strategies and challenges, featuring key insights from Procon’s President, Kyu Jung and Vice President, Sally Clark, CPSM, Past Chair of the Society of American Military Engineers (SAME) Small Business Council.